 But trust me: You will feel better once you get all of those things out of your home!
 Not to mention all the space it will clear up for disaster prep supplies (and having those supplies will make you feel even better).

-I do a twice yearly “purge” where I go through my home and get rid of any items that I don’t need.
-It always amazes me how much stuff I’m able to get rid of, despite the fact that there isn’t much space in the apartment to begin with.
+I do a twice-yearly “purge” where I go through my home and get rid of any items I don’t need.
+It always amazes me how much stuff I’m able to get rid of, even though there isn’t much space in the apartment to begin with.

 Need some help with this?
 I suggest:

 - Watching episodes of Marie Kondo (or get her book here.
-Marie’s techniques are really effective and the show will get you motivated to purge.
+Marie’s techniques are practical, and the show will get you motivated to purge.